Stapleford, Wiltshire

 Stapleford is a village and civil parish about 4 mi north of Wilton, Wiltshire, England.
-The village is on the River Till just above its confluence with the River Wylye.
+The village is on the River Till, just above its confluence with the River Wylye.

 The village is on the B3083 road, which joins the A36 at the southern end of the village.
 The parish includes the hamlet of Serrington, on the A36 0.25 mi west of the B3083 junction.

 History

 The Domesday survey of 1086 recorded an estate held by Swein at Stapleford, with 28 households.
 The manor passed to the Hussey family; in part, from the late 14th century the Sturmy family and then the Seymours, including John Seymour (1474–1536), father of Jane Seymour, Henry VIII's third wife.
 Land remained in Seymour ownership until the 1940s.
-Other land passed to the Giffards in the 14th century, and through the Mautravers, in 1405 to the Earls of Arundel, then from 1580 various owners including Sir Richard Grobham Howe, 2nd Baronet, the Barons Chedworth and (from 1808 until c.1896) the Barons Ashburton.
+Other land passed to the Giffards in the 14th century, and through the Mautravers, in 1405 to the Earls of Arundel, then from 1580 various owners including Sir Richard Howe, 2nd Baronet, the Barons Chedworth and (from 1808 until c.
+1896) the Barons Ashburton.

 By the Till to the north are the earthwork remains of Stapleford Castle, a medieval ringwork and bailey castle.
 Until at least the 1890s, two more settlement names were shown on maps of the parish.
 Over Street, on the opposite bank from Stapleford, is now considered part of the village; Uppington, on the east bank to the north, now has only a small number of houses.

 The parish population peaked in the 19th century, with 337 recorded at the 1831 census; from 1861 to 2011, census returns have not exceeded 300.